Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - *Jackson’s Knowledge Argument*: [Mary’s Room thought experiment](https://plato.stanford.edu/entries/qualia-knowledge/#2).
 - *Physicalism*: all facts are physical facts.
-- The knowledge argument challenges physicalism because even though Mary knows all the physical facts, she still leaves with the “fact” on what it’s like to see red.
+- The knowledge argument challenges physicalism because even though Mary knows all the physical facts, she still leaves with the "fact" on what it’s like to see red.
 - The knowledge argument argues that information processing models of the mind are inadequate since experiences can’t be understood in terms of information processing.

 **14.3 Information processing without conscious awareness: Some basic data**